vinay-sj/python-flask-microservices/README.md

 Follow the exact steps mentioned here.
 Install the Datadog plugin in Jenkins.
 Complete the mentioned configurations.

 ### Step 7: Download Datadog agent in Jenkins instance.
-* Login to Jenkins instance and download the following command-
+* Login to Datadog instance and download the following command-

   ![image](https://github.com/vinay-sj/python-flask-microservices/blob/master/Datadog_Agent_Download.gif)

-* Navigate to the Integrations and search for Jenkins.
+* Run the following command at the Jenkins instance with your Datadog API_KEY to activate the Datadog instance in Jenkins.This enables the Jenkins monitoring to be  visible at the Datadog Dashboard.

 ### Step 8: Add your pem file to the EC2 Jenkins Server.
 * Create a new key_pair in the region where you have the deployment server.